Albert Plotkin

-Personal life
+Early life and education

-Albert Plotkin, born in 1920 to Russian immigrant parents in South Bend, Indiana, showcased his singing talent early on.
-Despite being offered a job with a Major Bowes talent show, he pursued higher education.
-He earned his undergraduate degree from the University of Notre Dame in 1942 and, in 1948, was ordained by the Hebrew Union College with a Master of Hebrew Letters.
-At the time, he was only one of four graduates Notre Dame to become a rabbi.
-He would later note that these experiences provided a "realization of the bridge between Judaism and Christianity".
+Plotkin was born in South Bend, Indiana, to parents who had immigrated from Russia.
+As a young man he was a talented singer, and before college he was offered a job with a Major Bowes talent show in New York City, but he chose to pursue higher education.
+He earned his undergraduate degree from the University of Notre Dame in 1942 and, in 1948, was ordained by Hebrew Union College with a Master of Hebrew Letters.
+He later received a doctorate from the college in 1967.

+He was the first known Notre Dame graduate to become a rabbi, and would later say these experiences gave him a "realization of the bridge between Judaism and Christianity".

-Plotkin opted for a role as an assistant rabbi at Temple De Hirsch in Seattle, where he crossed paths with Sylvia Pincus, his future wife and member of the congregation.
-A year later, they married, and Plotkin assumed the role of senior rabbi at Temple Emanuel in Spokane.
+Plotkin first served as an assistant rabbi at Temple De Hirsch in Seattle, where he met Sylvia Pincus, a member of the congregation and his future wife.
+They married in 1949, and Plotkin became senior rabbi of Temple Emanu-El in Spokane.
 The couple had two daughters.